Residents can purchase an annual pay parking permit to park free of charge in council's pay parking areas of Byron Bay.

 Operating hours: 9am to 6pm, seven days a week including Public Holidays.

-When parking your car, check the street signs and take note of the time limit.
-If you wish to stay longer, at the end of your time limit, you will need to move your car.
+When parking your car, check the signs and take note of the time limit.
+At the end of the r time limit, you will need to move your car.
 Over staying the time limit, even with a valid e-permit, will incur a fine of $110.